juniorvanin/word-memo/README.md

 ### `npm run start`

-## Additional Scripts in the FE
+## Additional commands in the FE

-In the project directory, you can run:
+In the client folder, you can run:

 ### `npm test`